kianmeng/exhelp/README.md

 All of the previous modes can be combined with the special flag `-S mix`, which will enable Exhelp to access project files and dependencies in a mix project.
+Mix integration will only work if there is an `mix.exs` file in the current directory.

 Calling `exh` with Mix will compile your project.